mholling/nswtopo/README.markdown

       colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
       water:
         colour: blue          # colour of water drop markers
+      spot-diameter: 0.2      # specify a diameter (in mm) for control centre spots, if desired

 ## Canvas